airou-lab/Aviary-Bird-Project/README.md

 ```
 # 4).
 Put all the videos in the newly made directory

 # 5).
-Run Detection with YoloV5 with pre-trained model and Fine-tuned model.
+Run Detection with YoloV5 with pre-trained model.
 ```bash
 cd yolov5
 pip install -r requirements.txt